How to increase profits and improve profit margins

 Net profit is the money left after paying all business costs, including overheads and taxes.
 It's what you actually get to keep or reinvest.

 Improving gross profit helps your net profit too.
 But to widen your net profit margin, you also need to manage indirect costs.
-These are expenses not directly tied to producing goods or delivering services, such as rent, utilities, marketing, administration, and professional fees.
+These are expenses not directly tied to producing goods or delivering services, such as rent, utilities, marketing, administration and professional fees.
+You can check yours with a net profit margin calculator.

 Common ways to improve net profit margins